agilie/Rails-Application-Template/README.md

     ```bash
     $ rvm use 2.3.0@myapp --create
     ```
+3. Install rails gem for the gemset
+    ```bash
+    $ gem install rails -v 'your_rails_version'
+    ```
 3. Simply use the template when you are creating your application
-    ```
+    ```bash
-    rails new myapp -m /path/to/template/bootstrap.rb
+    $ rails new myapp -m /path/to/template/bootstrap.rb
     ```
 4. Have fun with your application